Standard - Infrequent Access Storage Class Overview

 3. Click the Add button, Add new Default Http Header dialog will open:Add new Default Http Header dialog

-5. Click Add new header to add new header into the list and Save changes
+5. Click Add new header to add new header.

 "S3 Browser is an invaluable tool to me as a web developer to easily manage my automated site backups" -Bob Kraft, Web Developer